Welcome to issue no. 1 / 2007 of EWC News. 11th April 2007

 9. EWC research

-Type 1: The "cooperation culture"
+Type 1: The "culture of cooperation"

 In the next issues of EWC News the other types will be outlined: